Halloween Photography Tips And Composition Guides

 Part of the Halloween fun is creating vintage looks.
-Change some of the photos to Black and White or Sepia tone.
+Change some of the photos to Black and White or Sepia tones.
 I really like strong coloured tones in some of the Halloween pictures.
-You can make this changes in post processing or in some cameras you can apply these effects while taking photos.
+You can make these changes in post-processing or the camera’s settings; you can apply these effects while taking photos.

 That’s all for now.
-Stay safe and have wonderful time with your friends and family this Halloween.
+Stay safe and have a wonderful time with your friends and family this Halloween.
 That is all for now.
-As always we love to hear from you.
+As always, we love to hear from you.
 Follow us on Facebook, Instagram and Twitter for Free tutorials and tips.

 Ted and the Omnilargess Team